vitor251093/KHMelonMix/README.md

 ## Credits

  * All people that supported and developed [melonDS](https://github.com/melonDS-emu/melonDS) (seriously, support them if possible; this project wouldn't exist without melonDS)
+ * Logo of the project by JackSilverson
+ * Logo of Days Melon Mix and ReCoded Melon Mix by DiabeticMedic
  * sandwichwater and DaniKH, for the innumerous amount of tests and for the hi-res textures
  * All the members from our Discord server that helped testing and developing the Melon Mix!
  * Michael Lipinski, for the [documentation](https://pdfs.semanticscholar.org/657d/adf4888f6302701095055b0d7a066e42b36f.pdf) regarding the way a NDS works